Little Nicky: Accolades

 The film was nominated for five awards at the 21st Golden Raspberry Awards, including Worst Picture, Worst Actor (Adam Sandler), Worst Supporting Actress (Patricia Arquette), Worst Director and Worst Screenplay.
 It lost in all categories to Battlefield Earth starring John Travolta.
 At the 2000 Stinkers Bad Movie Awards, the film received seven total nominations: Worst Picture (lost to Battlefield Earth), Worst Actor for Sandler (lost to John Travolta), Worst On-Screen Couple for Sandler and that unfunny bulldog (lost to John Travolta and everyone in the galaxy for Battlefield Earth), Most Annoying Fake Accent for Sandler, Worst On-Screen Hairstyle for Sandler (lost to both Travolta and Forest Whitaker for Battlefield Earth), Most Annoying Product Placement for Popeyes Chicken (lost to FedEx and Wilson in Cast Away), and Most Unfunny Comic Relief for the painfully unfunny talking bulldog (lost to Tom Green for Road Trip and Charlie's Angels).
 As noted, its only win was for Most Annoying Fake Accent.

 Home media

 Little Nicky was released on DVD and VHS on April 24, 2001, by New Line Home Entertainment.
 The DVD includes two audio commentaries, a special feature dedicated to rock/metal music, the music video "School of Hard Knocks" by P.O.D., and deleted scenes.

-Scream Factory released the film on Blu-ray for the first time on August 8, 2023, with all the special features from the DVD release and a new master from a 2K scan.
+Scream Factory released the film on Blu-ray on August 8, 2023, with all the special features from the DVD (excluding the music video) and a new master from a 2K scan.